freeflowuniverse/crystallib/manual/config/config.md

 ## Configuration

-All configuration is stored in ~/hero/config as 3scripts.
+All configuration is stored in ~/hero/config as heroscripts.

 See examples below what is understood, when loading (configuring) e.g. 3clone it will load these S3 configuration actions.